 Opt for a Gaming Router

 Gaming routers, as their name suggests, come with features that make them especially desirable for gamers.
-Many high-end routers can be found with similar, if not identical, features.
-If your existing router lacks Quality of Service (QoS) settings, gigabit Ethernet ports, or dual band capabilities, and you’re still suffering from lag after plugging into an Ethernet port or moving your router closer to your gaming console or PC, you might be due for an upgrade.
+If your existing router lacks Quality of Service (QoS) settings, gigabit Ethernet ports, or dual-band capabilities, or if you’re still suffering from lag after plugging into an Ethernet port or moving your router closer to your gaming console or PC, you might be due for an upgrade.

 Fine-Tune Your QoS Settings